nraboy/android-spyfi-app/README.md

 -------------

 There are two files that must edited.
-The `local.properties` file found in both the root of the project as well as in the ActionBarSherlock library must be edited so the `sdk.dir` points to the actual install location of the Android SDK.
+The `local.properties` file found in both the root of the project as well as in the GooglePlayServices library must be edited so the `sdk.dir` points to the actual install location of the Android SDK.

 Once the two files have been edited you can build two different ways.